Understanding the Ukraine Permission Extension (UPE) Scheme

 Updating Your Details

-You must keep your UKVI account details updated, especially if you renew your passport or change address.
+You must keep your UKVI account details updated, especially if you renew your passport or change your address.

-Update online at: Update UKVI account .
+Update online at: Update UKVI account.

 Getting Help and Support